alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $C

-##Exporting plants outside the EU from England or Wales
+##Exporting plants from England or Wales

 You’ll need a health certificate (‘phytosanitary certificate’) to export plants that will be used as food like: